15th Texas Cavalry Regiment: 1863–1865

 In the Campaign of the Carolinas, the survivors of the Texas brigade were consolidated into a single unit, the 1st Texas under Lieutenant Colonel W. A. Ryan.
 The 1st Texas was part of Daniel Govan's brigade in Brown's division.
 Sherman's 60,000 Federal troops marched from Savannah, Georgia, through South Carolina, and into North Carolina before encountering significant resistance from 21,000 Confederate troops at the Battle of Averasborough on 16 March 1865 and the Battle of Bentonville on 19–21 March.
 Confederate army commander Joseph E. Johnston surrendered to Sherman on 26 April 1865.
 At the surrender, the 15th Texas Cavalry counted three officers, eight non-commissioned officers, 30 enlisted men, and two teamsters.
 Altogether, 1,200 men served in the regiment during the war.
-The last survivor of the 15th Cavalry, Alonzo L. Steele of Company F died on 6 December 1936 at Baytown, Texas.
+The last survivor of the 15th Cavalry, Thomas Jasper Franks died in 1939.